 After Hip Replacement: Recovering in the Hospital

 You will be moved to your room when you are awake.
 You can expect to feel some pain.
 To gain the best pain relief, answer honestly when you are asked how much you hurt.
 Once you have been shown how to protect your hip, you will learn the skills needed to return to normal life.
 You’ll be taught how to walk, sit, and dress.
-To make moving easier, ask for pain medications before each training session.
+To make moving easier, ask for pain medicines before each training session.

 You’ll be watched closely on the day of surgery.
 Any or all of the equipment below may be provided for your safety and comfort.